By Dave Butts

 Father, like ancient Israel, we too live in a day in which Your Name is mocked.
 Many times this happens because of the shortcomings and sins of those of us who are followers of Your holy Son, Jesus.
 Lord, we confess our sins and the way we have lived our lives as Christians apart from complete dependence upon You.
 We repent of this shameful self-sufficiency and throw ourselves upon Your mercy.

 Gracious God, our lifestyle has often led unbelievers to insult and attack Your very nature and character.
 We ask You, Lord, to rise up and defend Yourself.
 Would You awaken Your people to the reality of Your presence in our midst and in so doing transform our lives into the character of Christ that You desire to see in us?
 May Your life lived out in Your Church begin to demonstrate to the world Your love, grace, mercy and overwhelming power on behalf of Your saints.
 Would You allow the kingdom principles that govern heaven to begin to be made manifest on earth?
 We ask You to revive Your people so that we may rejoice in You and demonstrate in our lives the awesome, transforming power of Jesus Christ in His Church.
 Amen.

 –Dave Butts is the co-founder of Harvest Prayer Ministries.
-A popular speaker, Dave is the author or co-author of 8 books, including When God Shows Up, from which this article is taken.
+A popular speaker, Dave is the author several books, including When God Shows Up, from which this article is taken.
 (C) Harvest Prayer Ministries.